-Ales Run Wildlife Area webpage
+Ales Run Wildlife Area

-Ales Run Wildlife Area map
+About Ales Run Wildlife Area

 This 2,905-acre wildlife area is 3 miles east of Dexter City, traveling up County Road 2 to County Road 42 to gain access to the interior township roads.
 This area can be easily reached from I-77 or from OH-564 from Middleburg.
 Nearly 60 percent of Ales Run was strip-mined prior to modern reclamation laws (pre-1972).
 The resulting terrain is rugged and includes miles of high walls and many acres of spoil banks that have reverted to brushlands and small trees.
 The remaining 40 percent is undisturbed and is a mixture of woodland and brushland habitat.
 Within 5 miles of Ales Run is an additional 6,144 acres of the B&N Coal Inc. lands.
 A free permit is required to hunt B&N Coal, Inc. land.